THE FIVE POINT PLAN FOR PARK EQUITY

 Another source of revenue includes funds generated from concessions in NYC parks - currently, those funds go to the NYC general fund.
 NYC should change this model and keep concessions revenue within the parks system.

-New Yorkers do not have enough access to parks and open space.
+New Yorkers do not have enough equitable access to parks and open space.
 Period.

 The COVID crisis has laid bare what has been known for decades – NYC does not provide equitable access to parks.
 New Yorkers in large swaths of Brooklyn, Queens, and the Bronx do not have access to a park within a 10-minute walk, a minimum standard measure for cities across the country.
 Parks in low-income communities are two times smaller than parks in more affluent areas of NYC, and parks in majority Black communities are nearly four times smaller than in majority white communities.
 Additionally, there are far too many neighborhoods impacted by environmental injustices like major roadways and heavy industries, where residents do not have access to large, safe, and healthy parks.